If you’ve ever wondered how to find gemstones in your backyard, you’ve come to the right place.

 Peridot is used for making beads and other ornaments.
 They are usually seen in many parts of the USA and Hawaii.

-The most common of all gemstones to find is quartz.
+The most common of all gemstones to find in your backyard is quartz.
 Peculiar variants of this gemstone you can find in your backyard are carnelian and amethyst.

 Pure quartz has no color.
 However, some specks of dirt in the stone give it the same vibrance you see in the other precious stones.